 Ever enjoyed popping a pimple?
 How about poking a blister?
 It can feel gratifying to watch the grossness ooze out, right?
-Almost 90 percent of us are guilty of picking scabs and between 20 to 35 percent of us eat them afterwards.
-Um, yuck!
-(More on that in the sidebar Picking Scabs and Eating Them: It’s a Thing.)
+Many people are guilty of picking scabs and some people even eat them afterwards.
 In fact, our desire to pick our scabs could say something important about our mental health.

 Why Do People Pick Scabs?

 Many of us feel pleasure and satisfaction when “picking scabs, bumps, blemishes or even healthy skin,” says Emily Ricketts, clinical specialist in the department of psychiatry and biobehavioral sciences at UCLA.
 But why do people enjoy picking scabs?
 It could be a result of “deficits in the areas of the brain related to reward processing,” she says.

 According to a study in the American Journal of Psychiatry, picking scabs usually begins as an unconscious activity but becomes more conscious and prominent over time.
 When this behavior becomes compulsive, it’s termed excoriation (a.k.a. skin picking) disorder, which is classified as an “obsessive-compulsive and related disorder” in the Diagnostic and Statistical Manual of Mental Disorders, Fifth edition (DSM-5).